-A simple quick bread recipe stuffed with apples!
-This Apple Fritter Bread has an apple streusel inside and on top.
+Apple fritter bread is a simple quick bread stuffed with apples!
+This breakfast bread has an apple streusel inside and on top.
 Don’t forget the powdered sugar glaze.
+It’s one of our best apple recipes to make for the apple picking season!
 You may also love our glazed coconut bread.

 You all know I’m a sucker for quick breads.
 This apple fritter quick bread is over the top fantastic and beats all other breads.
 It’s stuffed with apples and streusel, drizzled with glaze and tastes like autumn.